ansorudin/privy-pretest-fe-ansor/README.md

 this scripts will bypass the CORS issue, but if there is no CORS issue, no need to run this script.

+Second, add the env file in the root directory, you can see an example in env.template

-Second, run the development server:
+Third, run the development server:

 npm run dev